AmeliaCMU/AmeliaTF/README.md

 #### Full Setup

-If you're interested in using all of our [tools](https://ameliacmu.github.io/amelia-dataset/), you can install our framework through this [script](https://github.com/AmeliaCMU/AmeliaScenes/install.sh).
+If you're interested in using all of our [tools](https://ameliacmu.github.io/amelia-dataset/), you can install our framework through this [script](https://github.com/AmeliaCMU/AmeliaScenes/install.sh) with the instructions [here](https://github.com/AmeliaCMU/AmeliaScenes/blob/main/INSTALL.md).

 ### Dataset

 To run this repository, you first need to download the amelia dataset.
-Follow the instructions [here](https://github.com/AmeliaCMU/AmeliaScenes/DATASET.md) to download and setup the dataset.
+Follow the instructions [here](https://github.com/AmeliaCMU/AmeliaScenes/blob/main/DATASET.md) to download and setup the dataset.

 Once downloaded, create a symbolic link into  ```datasets```: